Local Monitoring Tool

 How To Use

-1. You should register an account on the ACRCloud platform, and create a Broadcast Monitoring project with local monitoring type, you will get access_key, then add your live radio streams in your project.
+1. You should register an account on the ACRCloud platformarrow-up-right, and create a Broadcast Monitoring project with local monitoring type, you will get access_key, then add your live radio streams in your project.

 2. Clone the code in your local server.